sap-tutorials/Tutorials/tutorials/cp-cf-understand-application-lifecycle/cp-cf-understand-application-lifecycle.md

 You can see the full application lifecycle documented at [How Apps are Staged](https://docs.cloudfoundry.org/concepts/how-applications-are-staged.html).
 Using the `manifest.yml` file, you can specify what actually happens during each phase, such as what buildpacks to use, the command to be run on startup, and more.
 A list of all the possible manifest settings can be found in the [official documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html).

-To see each phase in action, you can push the [cf-nodejs](https://github.com/SAP-samples/cf-sample-app-nodejs) app you worked with before.
+To see each phase in action, follow [Install the Cloud Foundry Command Line Interface (CLI)](cp-cf-download-cli) to set up the CF CLI and then get the [cf-nodejs](https://github.com/SAP-samples/cf-sample-app-nodejs) app as described in [Download and Prepare App for Cloud Foundry Deployment](cp-cf-dev-01-prepare-app).
 Make sure to change [random-route](https://github.com/SAP-samples/cf-sample-app-nodejs/blob/8c5da6ab1b56323a9febbc67216a12c58f1c784f/manifest.yml#L6) to `true` in the `manifest.yml` or have a unique name for the app by changing the [app name](https://github.com/SAP-samples/cf-sample-app-nodejs/blob/8c5da6ab1b56323a9febbc67216a12c58f1c784f/manifest.yml#L3) in the `manifest.yml`, and then run:

 ```
 cd <path-to>/cf-sample-app-nodejs